wendahere/JAWS/README.md

 Here is the pin layout:
 ![ESP32 board layout](https://user-images.githubusercontent.com/43029229/72858635-64df4380-3cfc-11ea-9816-811599423d33.jpeg)
 **&nbsp;**
-After that, our teacher gave us a mindmap for us that shows us the steps to download firmware and test our ESP32 with a sim
+After that, our teacher gave us a mindmap for us that shows us the steps to download firmware and test our ESP32 with a simple code to make usre our boards are fully working
 ![Picture of Flowchart](https://imgur.com/rRrUc35.png)

-_placeholder text_
+Our group downloaded the firmware by oursel _placeholder text_

 ## Week 5 (11/11/19 - 17/11/19):